 During the first year of operation, Coahoma Junior College was supported entirely by county funds.
-In the next year it became the first educational institution for Negroes to be included in Mississippi's system of public junior colleges and eligible to share in funds appropriated by the Mississippi Legislature for the support of public junior colleges.
+In the next year it became the first educational institution for Negroes to be included in Misissippi's system of public junior colleges and eligible to share in funds appropriated by the Mississippi Legislature for the support of public junior colleges.
 Counties other than Coahoma that now support the college are: Bolivar, Quitman and Sunflower.

-Since 1965, the institution has been open to all students without regard to race, color, or national origin.
+Since 1965, the institution has been open to all students without regard to race, color, national origin, or handicap.